jimmy-ren/vcnn_double-bladed/applications/Shepard_CNN/README.md

 # Shepard Convolutional Neural Networks
-Before run the code, it's a good idea to read the instructions and see the videos on the VCNN website ([www.deeplearning.cc/vcnn](http://www.deeplearning.cc/vcnn)) and setup VCNN.
-The code runs in both Ubuntu 14.04 and Windows 7.
+Before run the code, it's a good idea to read the instructions and see the videos on the VCNN website ([www.deeplearning.cc/vcnn](http://www.deeplearning.cc/vcnn)) and setup VCNN. <br>
+You need to have a Nvidia GPU with 4GB or more GPU memory to run the code.
+The code runs directly in Matlab 2014b or later.
+You need to install CUDA before running the code.
+No other compilation or configuration is needed.
+The code was tested in both Ubuntu 14.04 and Windows 7. <br>

 ## Paper
 Jimmy SJ.
 Ren, Li Xu, Qiong Yan, Wenxiu Sun, "[Shepard Convolutional Neural Networks](http://papers.nips.cc/paper/5774-shepard-convolutional-neural-networks.pdf)", Advances in Neural Information Processing Systems (NIPS 2015)